-The promise of cancer vaccines have proven to be elusive.
-A new crop of biotechs are hoping to change that by taking advantage of the latest advances in genomics.
-Scientists are working overtime trying to develop cancer vaccines that train the immune system to recognize and fight an established tumor.
-In this WEEKLY, we’ll break down the science and technology of immunotherapeutic vaccines.
+Like unicorns, the fountain of youth and calorie-free chocolate, cancer vaccines have long proven elusive.
+But the emergence of a new crop of biotech companies makes it clear that a cancer vaccine is no myth.
+The latest advances in genomics have made it possible for scientists to focus on developing vaccines that train our bodies to recognize and fight an established tumor.
+In this WEEKLY, we break down the science and technology of immunotherapeutic vaccines.

-As a tumor grows, it can accumulate additional mutations (changes in the DNA).
-Scientists have found some of these mutations are significant enough to produce new antigens which the immune system can recognize.
-These are called neoantigens, and they are the secret sauce in cancer vaccines.
+As a tumor grows, it can accumulate additional mutations.
+Scientists have found that some mutations produce new antigens which the immune system can recognize.
+These neoantigens are the secret sauce in cancer vaccines.

-It turns out not all proteins make good antigens, the best are those displayed on the cell surface where they can be recognized by the immune system.
-In order to identify cell surface neoantigens, the “unique to cancer DNA sequences” are fed into bioinformatics programs which predict the probability of surface location.
-Typically around 5% of the mutated genes are potential neoantigens.
+Not all proteins make good antigens.
+The most useful in terms of cancer therapy are displayed on the cell surface, where the immune system can get at them.
+To identify cell surface neoantigens, researchers feed their unique-to-cancer DNA sequences into bioinformatics programs which predict the probability of surface location.
+Typically, around five percent of the mutated genes represent potential neoantigens.

-Once neoantigens are identified, they are synthesized in the lab and mixed with an adjuvant — a substance that boosts the overall immune response.
-Ideally, a neoantigen-based vaccine contains at least twenty different neoantigens, both to produce a strong immune response and to reduce the likelihood of resistance.
-A tumor may mutate and stop producing one neoantigen, but it is unlikely to stop producing several simultaneously.
+The most promising neoantigens get synthesized in the lab and mixed with an adjuvant — a substance that boosts overall immune response.
+Research has shown that neoantigen-based vaccines with at least 20 different neoantigens are most likely to both prompt a strong immune response and reduce the likelihood of resistance.
+The multi-pronged approach stems from the fact that while a tumor may mutate and stop producing one neoantigen, it’s unlikely to stop producing several simultaneously.

-- Neon Therapeutics (Cambridge, MA) is testing its melanoma and glioblastoma neoantigen vaccine, NEO-PV-01, in Phase Ib clinical studies in combination with Bristol-Myers Squibb’s (New York, NY) already approved checkpoint inhibitor therapy Opdivo.
+- Neon Therapeutics (Cambridge, MA) is testing a melanoma and glioblastoma neoantigen vaccine, NEO-PV-01 in Phase Ib clinical studies in combination with Bristol-Myers Squibb’s (New York, NY) approved checkpoint inhibitor therapy Opdivo.

 Emily Burke, PhD has worked in biopharma for 20 years, gaining science writing experience at The Scripps Research Institute and Ionis Pharmaceuticals.
 As a Ph.D. molecular biologist, she is passionate about advancing the public’s understanding of science.
 In addition to being a self-proclaimed “science geek,” she is regularly asked to speak at international scientific meetings.
 When not teaching and writing the WEEKLY for Biotech Primer, Dr. Burke swims with her swim club and performs regularly on the improv circuit in San Diego.